 Dr. Sara Ptomey and Dr. Michaelann Kelley join a list of distinguished award recipients (click here).
 They are being recognized for their dedication and commitment to the arts and art education in public schools.

-Ptomey is assistant superintendent of curriculum and instruction.
+Ptomey is the assistant superintendent of curriculum and instruction.
 She has been a long supporter of the visual arts.
 Ptomey was Joey Doyle’s (click), a well-known art educator and leader, direct supervisor for many years.
-She encouraged him to promote the arts not only in Aldine ISD, but also across Texas.
+She encouraged him to promote the arts not only in Aldine ISD but also across Texas.
 Because of her support, Doyle was able to make an indelible impact in the development of the Visual Art Scholastic Event known commonly as VASE.
 He helped establish the pilot program and its expansion statewide.
 The UIL contest, which recognizes exemplary student achievement in the visual arts, draws thousands of students across the state each year.
 They compete in different levels as they all vie to advance to win the state’s top honors.

 She continually encourages others to grow on a personal and professional level.
 Ptomey supports art educators to present at TAEA conferences.
 She advises them to take on leadership roles.
 To show how much she values professional development, she has taken part or attended many a session.
 Most recently, Ptomey attended the TAEA State Conference held in Galveston.

-Ptomey’s leadership, creativity and collaboration have helped the visual arts program expand.
+Ptomey’s leadership, creativity, and collaboration have helped the visual arts program expand.
 She helped the program grow from six elementary art teachers in 2014-2015 to 20 the following school year.
 Today, every elementary school — 39 campuses —has an art teacher.
 This expansion has given nearly 70,000 students access to quality art experiences all year long.
 She inspires visual arts teachers to seek out new ideas and resources to use in the classrooms.
-Ptomey also promotes the visual arts in the development of districtwide art curriculum.
+Ptomey also promotes the visual arts in the development of the districtwide art curriculum.

 Ptomey has worked in education for 29 years.
 Twenty-five of those years have been in Aldine ISD.
 Over the years, her support has been unwavering.
 She continues to support and fund educational initiatives that integrate the arts.
 Ptomey challenges art educators to ensure students receive quality teaching and learning experiences.